amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 to download Amnesia

 ##Creating the database
-Let's create a database for battery status – so there will be a timestamp, status – (e.g. “Charging”, “Discharging”) and percentage.
+Let's create a database for battery status – so there will be a timestamp, a status – (e.g. “Charging”, “Discharging”) and a percentage.
 To use the database, we first have to create a file that will be used to create the database.

 To create database, add a new file “Database.ex” in your lib folder.
 Write it as follows: